-The causal chain envisaged is that improving the availability of quality knowledge, and disseminating it strategically and effectively will lead to evidence-base, well-informed decision making around conflict and migration management.
+The causal chain envisaged is that improving the availability of quality knowledge and disseminating it strategically and effectively will lead to evidence-base, well informed, gender responsive and rights-based decision making around conflict and migration management.

 For the implementation of this Facility, the use of research networks rooted in the region, thereby building on existing know-how and sharing knowledge amongst stakeholders will be encouraged.
+The results of the research work will benefit the country in which it is undertaken and will be shared with all the concerned stakeholders, including the authorities of the beneficiary country (including national gender machineries and human rights institutions), and INGOs and CSOs, working for the rights of women and those people leaving in the most vulnerable situations.

-More specifically, the main pathway to change is based on the following hypothesis: "If the EUTF is able to improve the supply of quality supporting evidence through research and to successfully promote its use by decision makers, then policies and practice will become more effective in reducing conflict and forced migration and improving its management".
+More specifically, the main pathway to change is based on the following hypothesis: "If the EUTF is able to improve the supply of quality supporting evidence through research and to successfully promote its use by decision makers, then policies and practice will become more effective in reducing conflict and forced migration, human rights violations linked with migration, and in improving migration management that it is gender responsive.